SeldaBayman/Hotel-Analysis--Power-BI-project/README.md

 # Hotel-Analysis--Power-BI-project
 Hotel's income, customer, hotels and loyal guest analysis

-🚀 New Power BI Project: Analyzing Hotel Ratings 🚀
+🚀 New Power BI Project: Hotel Guest and Revenue Analysis (2016-2017) 🚀

-I’ve recently completed a Power BI project focusing on hotel ratings to uncover key trends and insights from customer feedback.
-This project aims to help hospitality businesses understand their strengths and areas for improvement, enhancing guest experiences and boosting customer satisfaction. 🏨✨
+I recently completed a Power BI project that analyzes hotel guest data, revenue, hotel performance, and reservations for the years 2016-2017.
+The goal of this project is to provide insights into guest behavior, revenue trends, and overall hotel performance to help hospitality businesses make strategic, data-driven decisions. 🏨📊

-🔍 What Does the Project Cover?
+🔍 Key Highlights of the Project:

-Ratings Distribution and Trend Analysis: Visualized trends over time to identify patterns in guest satisfaction.
+Guest Demographics and Behavior: Analyzed guest data to uncover key demographics and behavior patterns over two years.
-Sentiment Analysis: Analyzed customer reviews to categorize feedback into positive, neutral, and negative sentiments.
+Revenue Analysis: Visualized monthly and seasonal revenue trends to identify peak periods and revenue drivers.
-Performance by Category: Evaluated different aspects such as cleanliness, service, and amenities to see which areas are rated the highest or need improvement.
+Hotel Performance Comparison: Compared multiple hotels' performance metrics to highlight top-performing properties and areas needing improvement.
-Competitor Benchmarking: Compared ratings with competitor hotels to find opportunities for competitive differentiation.
+Reservation Patterns: Examined reservation data to understand booking patterns, cancellation rates, and the impact of different channels on overall occupancy.
-💡 Understanding guest feedback is crucial for any hotel looking to stay ahead in a competitive market.
-Data-driven insights like these can drive better decision-making and help create exceptional guest experiences!
+💡 These insights enable hotels to optimize their operations, tailor marketing efforts, and enhance guest experiences, ultimately driving growth and profitability.

-More details on my findings and dashboards will be shared soon.
-Stay tuned! 😊
+Stay tuned for more details on the project findings and interactive dashboards! 😊